ONSdigital/eq-questionnaire-runner/README.md

 make test-functional
 ```

-This can be limited to a single spec using:
+This can be limited to a single spec where argument needed is the remainder of the path after `./tests/functional/spec/` (which is included in the command):

 ``` shell
 make test-functional-spec SPEC=<spec>